Commentary on the Power of the System

 Newspapers crackle with the latest novel crime, shooting, or surge in the crime rate.
 Prosecutors bemoan the inadequacy of the available laws to sufficiently corral and punish various culprits.
 “The current laws are inadequate,” they shrug.
 Responding legislators add yet another layer of stifling, unnecessary laws to the reams of laws already on the books.
 Nitwit authorities adopt another “zero-tolerance” policy.
 The police promise to use the new “tools” to put the hammer down on the newly lawless.
 District Attorneys promise vengeance.
 Months or years later, newspapers celebrate a judge for delivering some poor bastard to gallows.
 The preening, self-satisfied legislator who crafted the new law congratulates himself.

-But the latest law does little to restore a sense of security.
+As experienced Massachusetts criminal defense attorneys or thinking citizens well understand, the latest law does little to restore a sense of security.
 Criminals, blissfully unaware of law enforcement’s new tool, remain outlaws.
 After nightfall, areas of our cities remain the proving grounds for the violent, the disturbed, the desperate and the drug addicted.
 Frustrated and frightened, citizens feel the system incapable of delivering safe streets, good schools and enduring peace.
 The latest law is just so many words, without the least bit of meaning to the gangsters prowling their neighborhoods.
+Many hold criminal defense lawyers responsible for defending these hoodlums.
+Few citizens accused of crimes are properly characterized as hoodlums or gansters.
+Most are simply everyday folks who have made mistakes, acted on impulse, or misunderstood the limitless, confusing, and inconsistent laws that govern us.
+Many, indeed far too many, are innocent.

 The more corrupt the republic, the more numerous the laws.